Georgia Tech Yellow Jackets football statistical leaders

-These lists are updated through the end of the 2020 season.
+Other than spot updates by a few users, these lists were last fully updated through the end of the 2020 season.
 The Georgia Tech Media Guide excludes the final three games of the 2009 season from Demaryius Thomas's career and season statistics due to NCAA sanctions, but those statistics are included here.

+Players active for Tech in the 2025 season are in bold.